Kitware/CMake/Help/command/add_custom_command.rst

   .. versionadded:: 3.27

-  Indicate that the command's ``DEPENDS`` argument represents all files required by the command and implicit dependencies are not required.
+  Indicates that the command's ``DEPENDS`` argument represents all files required by the command and implicit dependencies are not required.

   Without this option, if any target uses the output of the custom command,